 Say your goodbyes to the magical rainforest, eco-lodge owners and safari guides before heading back to the coastal region of Tangalle.
-You will spend three nights in the luxurious Amanwella or Anantara Peace Haven Resort.
 Head towards Unawatuna, Thalpe and Habaraduwa, where you can enjoy a refreshing swim or snorkel on pristine beaches or large lakes.
 Stronger sea conditions between December and April also provide a haven for surfers to rip.

 After a good night’s rest in the comfortable hotel, take a boat ride on Koggala Lake.
 This body of water is scattered with islands, including Fish Eagle Island, where hundreds of Eagles nest at dusk; and Cinnamon Island, where four village families process the cinnamon for essential oils.

 Spend your last day exploring Galle’s historic 17C Dutch Fort, a UNESCO World Heritage Site, a must-see attraction.
-Check in to the colonial Amangalla.
 Located just 20 minutes away, explore the maze of narrow streets lined with Dutch and British period buildings still in use, the sturdy ramparts looking out to sea, the growing collection of art galleries, antique shops, cafes and restaurants.
 This will be a perfect finish to an incredible journey through some of the best sights and experiences Sri Lanka has to offer.